Every year over the past two decades, ten or more volunteers have traveled to IUBAT to teach. Others have worked with our NGO partners.

 The Bangladesh Health Project offers volunteers a meaningful way to support population health in Bangladesh through education and staff development.
 Prior to the Covid pandemic and hopefully again soon, volunteers have traveled to Bangladesh to teach BScN and MPH students and to provide professional development for hospital- and community-based practitioners.

 Presently, we focus on home-based volunteer activities, developing curriculum and other educational materials for nursing and public health students.
 We also need help with activities such as research and evaluation, communications with supporters, and writing proposals and scholarly publications related to the Project.

 Occasionally we can offer in-country experiences through special arrangements with our partners.
 Because we are a self-funded project, we cannot pay airfare or salary, but we provide airport pick-up, accommodation and meals at our guest house near the campus.
 When in Dhaka, most volunteers enjoy their interactions with the other faculty, students and neighbours.
 It is a friendly and appreciative atmosphere where we are completely immersed in the local society.

 Previous experience in teaching nursing is not essential.
-Social workers, dietitians, rehab professionals, pharmacists and physicians have taught in our program.
-The most important qualities for visiting faculty are flexibility, openness to other cultures and enthusiasm about developing novice nurses.
+Social workers, dietitians, rehab professionals, pharmacists and physicians have worked with us.
+The most important qualities for BHP volunteers are flexibility, openness to other cultures and enthusiasm about developing novice nurses.